 Download binaries from the glfw website.
+You can drop the dll in the root of your project.

 We do also support audio playback that will need additional dependencies, but this is covered in a different section.

 1.1.3 Create a virtualenv